Anshul-Dhankher/Company_Overview_Page/Components/ProfileSection/Contacts.md

 ### Component Name - `<Contacts />`

-This Component will be child component and will accept props given below from ProfileInfo.
+This Component will be child component and will accept props given below from ProfileSection.

 Props